UBC-MDS/programming-in-python-for-data-science/slides/module2_06.md

 ## nrows

-`nrows` is useful when you only want to load in slice of the dataframe.
-Perhaps the file you have is large and you only want a sample of it.
-`nrows` will limit the number of rows from the file to read in.
+`nrows` is useful when you only want to load in a slice of the dataframe.
+Perhaps the file you have is large and you only want a sample of it. `nrows` will limit the number of rows from the file to read in.
 Take our regular `candybar.csv` file, where we only want 7 of the rows of data.

 ``` python
 candybars = pd.read_csv('candybars.csv', nrows=7)